Hut 8 (HUT)

 Sean Glennan, Chief Financial Officer

-Sean Glennan became Hut 8's Chief Financial Officer on August 21, 2024.
-He brings nearly 20 years of experience in financial services, having most recently served as a Managing Director in the Global Power, Utilities & Renewables group at Citigroup Global Markets' Investment Banking division.
-During his 13 years at Citigroup, Glennan advised on over $80 billion in M&A and capital markets activity within the power sector.
-His professional background aligns with Hut 8's strategic focus on energy infrastructure.
+Sean Glennan is set to become Hut 8's new CFO, effective August 21, 2024.
+Prior to joining Hut 8, he spent 13 years in Citigroup Global Markets' Investment Banking division, where he most recently served as Managing Director in the Global Power, Utilities & Renewables group.
+During his tenure at Citigroup, Glennan advised on over $80 billion in combined merger and acquisition (M&A) and capital markets activities within the power sector.

 Mike Ho, Chief Strategy Officer

-Mike Ho serves as the Chief Strategy Officer of Hut 8.
+Mike Ho serves as the Chief Strategy Officer for Hut 8.
 He is also a member of the company's Board of Directors.
+Ho has been involved in discussions regarding boosting Hut 8's presence in the artificial intelligence infrastructure and computing segments.

 Victor Semah, Chief Legal Officer

-Victor Semah holds the position of Chief Legal Officer at Hut 8.
+Victor Semah holds the position of Chief Legal Officer and Corporate Secretary at Hut 8.

 AI Analysis | Feedback